Sibo-Ding/ECO395M-ML-Homeworks/Exercise 1/Exercise-1-Answer.md

 ### B)

-The women’s event that had the greatest variability in competitor’s heights, as measured by the standard deviation
+The women’s event that had the greatest variability in competitor’s heights, as measured by the standard deviation:

     ## # A tibble: 1 × 2
     ##   event                      sd_height